terramate-io/terramate/docs/stacks/index.md

 # Stack Configuration

 When working with Infrastructure as Code (IaC), adopting a modular approach is highly recommended.
-This approach breaks the entire IaC into smaller, isolated stacks, enabling code and infrastructure component reuse.
+This approach breaks the entire IaC into smaller, isolated **stacks**, enabling code and infrastructure component reuse.

 Additionally, it enhances infrastructure management across multiple stacks and facilitates testing and deploying changes in a controlled manner, minimizing unintended consequences.